spade0211/Typewriter/README.md

 # Typewriter
-A small typewriting introduction to the great me
+A small typewritten introduction to the great me
 Ok this was an interesting concept that caught my eye and wanted to implement it somehow, so kind of made this.

 ```